ozthegreat/frugally-website/src/pages/oauth.md

 The following permissions are requested by the frugally app when it is added to a Slack workspace.

 #### commands
-Adds the frugally shortcuts to the shortcuts menu and the `/frugally` slash command to your workspace.
+Allows frugally to trigger shortcuts via slash commands and to be added to the shortcuts menu.

 #### im:write
-Allows the frugally app to send direct messages to users.
+Allows the frugally app to send results in direct messages to users.

 #### chat:write
-Allows messages to be posted in approved channels/groups.
+Allows frugally to post results in approved channels/groups.

 #### channels:join
-Allows the frugally app to join public channels.
+Users can request the results of an execution or summary to be published to public channels.
+This allows frugally to join those channels when requested.

 #### app_mentions:read
-Allows the frugally app to read messages in public channels where it has been directly mentioned.
+Allows frugally to read messages in public channels where it has been directly mentioned.

 #### team:read
-Get information about the current workspace.
+Allows frugally to view information about the current workspace so it can add them to frugally.app and setup billing.

 #### users:read
-View information about authorized users.
+Allows frugally to see information about users that trigger actions as well as the user that installed the app.
+Used for billing and event logging.

 #### channels:read
-View basic information about public channels.
+Allows frugally to view basic info about public channels users might want it to post results in.

 #### groups:read
-View basic information about private groups the frugally app has been invited to.
+Allows frugally to view basic info about groups users might want it to post results in.

 #### mpim:read
-View basic information about group direct messages the frugally app has been invited to.
+Allows frugally to view basic info about group direct messages users might want it to post results in.

 #### im:read
-View basic information about direct messages with the frugally app.

-#### workflow.steps:execute
-Allows frugally to create workflows.
+Allows frugally to view basic info about group direct messages users might want it to post results in or join.

 ### OAuth User Permissions

 The following OAuth User permissions are requested when Users signin to the dashboard at https://app.frugally.app.
 These are need to authenticate the user with Slack, complete the OAuth flow, and create the user in our system.

-`openid`, `profile`, `email`
+### identity.basic
+### identity.email
+### openid
+### profile